Dementia: Diagnosis

 Symptoms are similar across dementia types and it is difficult to diagnose by symptoms alone.
 Diagnosis may be aided by brain scanning techniques.
 In many cases, the diagnosis requires a brain biopsy to become final, but this is rarely recommended (though it can be performed at autopsy).
 In those who are getting older, general screening for cognitive impairment using cognitive testing or early diagnosis of dementia has not been shown to improve outcomes.
 However, screening exams are useful in 65+ persons with memory complaints.

 Normally, symptoms must be present for at least six months to support a diagnosis.
 Cognitive dysfunction of shorter duration is called delirium.
 Delirium can be easily confused with dementia due to similar symptoms.
 Delirium is characterized by a sudden onset, fluctuating course, a short duration (often lasting from hours to weeks), and is primarily related to a somatic (or medical) disturbance.
 In comparison, dementia has typically a long, slow onset (except in the cases of a stroke or trauma), slow decline of mental functioning, as well as a longer trajectory (from months to years).

 Some mental illnesses, including depression and psychosis, may produce symptoms that must be differentiated from both delirium and dementia.
 These are differently diagnosed as pseudodementias, and any dementia evaluation needs to include a depression screening such as the Neuropsychiatric Inventory or the Geriatric Depression Scale.
-Physicians used to think that people with memory complaints had depression and not dementia (because they thought that those with dementia are generally unaware of their memory problems).
-However, researchers have realized that many older people with memory complaints in fact have mild cognitive impairment the earliest stage of dementia.
+Physicians used to think that people with memory complaints had depression and not dementia (as they thought that those with dementia are generally unaware of their memory problems).
+However, researchers have since realized that many older people with memory complaints in fact have mild cognitive impairment, the earliest stage of dementia.
 Depression should always remain high on the list of possibilities, however, for an elderly person with memory trouble.
 Changes in thinking, hearing and vision are associated with normal ageing and can cause problems when diagnosing dementia due to the similarities.
 Given the challenging nature of predicting the onset of dementia and making a dementia diagnosis clinical decision making aids underpinned by machine learning and artificial intelligence have the potential to enhance clinical practice.